 Building a solid sight vocabulary in our youngest readers is key to their reading success.
-The ability to effortlessly recognize and read sight words increases both fluency and comprehension.
-I wanted to share a quick post about an adorable book I recently discovered.
-It’s a perfect read aloud while teaching color words, and a fun one to read to your students as they add color words to their growing sight vocabulary.
+I’ve gathered ten adorable color word activities so that your students can practice reading, writing, and spelling based on an adorable book I recently discovered.
+I highly recommend this read aloud to use while teaching color words, and a fun one to read for Halloween!

-Frankencrayon, by Michael C. Hall is a silly tale narrated by a pencil.
+Frankencrayon, by Michael C. Hall is a silly tale narrated by a crayon.
 The cast of costumed crayons are all set to stage a play about a scary monster.
 Just when the play is about to start, a big scribble appears on the page.
-The unexpected scribble grows and grows until it becomes a scribble monster!
-As the scribble monster grows bigger and bigger!
+As the sotry unfolds, the unexpected scribble grows and grows until it becomes a scribble monster!
+The scribble monster grows bigger and bigger!
 As a result, the crayons make a dash for it and the play gets cancelled.
 But everyone forgot to tell Frankencrayon!
-While the book is not at all about Halloween, it’s a fun one to use in October.
+While the book is not Halloween specific, it’s a fun one to use in October.

 I loved the Frankencrayon character so much I created some color words activities to do with our Kindergarten buddy class.
 After reading the book, our Kinders made their own Frankencrayons and color word booklets.

 On the back of the booklets students colored and labeled Frankencrayon’s body parts.
-Using a color words poster for guidance and this projectable chart, they also labeled a diagram of Frankencrayon.
+Next, students labeled a diagram with the colors they used.

-Our Kinder buddies loved their Frankencrayons and they made a bight and colorful hallway display!
+Our Kinder buddies loved their Frankencrayons and we made a bight and colorful hallway display!

 After reading the book a second time, we talked about the Scribble Monster that scared all of the crayons.
 I wondered, “What do you think a Scribble Monster eats?”.
-We made a list of colorful foods and added them to our chart.
+After thinking on that, we made a list of colorful foods and added them to our chart.

-These matching write-in readers enable students to add their own ideas and to practice writing color words.
+These matching readers enable students to add their own colorful foods so they can practice writing color words.

 Students spin and color if they land on the Scribble Monster and write the word if they land on Frankencrayon.
 For student who need help writing letters, the set also includes traceable worksheets.

 I hope you’ve found some ideas you can use in your classroom as you introduce color words to your young readers.
-October is just around the corner and how fun would it be to read about Frankencrayon?
+October is just around the corner and I know your students will love Frankencrayon as much as ours did!

 If you’ve enjoyed this post and wish to save it for later, feel free to save it on Pinterest or share on Facebook.